 Causes of Eczema & Eczema Control Tips

-- Stress is a huge trigger for eczema on nipples.
+Stress is a massive trigger for eczema on nipples.
 I know it's not an easy one to control, but keep this in mind.

-- Your diet definitely has a role to play.
+Your diet definitely has a role to play.
 You may be experiencing an allergic reaction to a specific food.
 Dairy and sugar are common allergens.
-A gluten sensitivity can also lead to skin issues.
+Gluten sensitivity can also lead to skin issues.

 Natural Treatment options for Nipple Eczema

-- What is the best cream for nipple eczema?
+What is the best cream for nipple eczema?
 Use a non-allergic nipple cream to keep your nipples moisturized.
-A wonderful, natural alternative would be to use Virgin Organic coconut oil.
+An excellent and natural alternative would be to use Virgin Organic coconut oil.

-The use of nipple shields can be very helpful, but should only be used as a last resort.
+The use of nipple shields can be beneficial, but should only be used as a last resort.
 Nipple shields can reduce stimulation at the breast and therefore reduce supply.
-But, in the end it is better to have the baby at the breast with a nipple shield than to stop breastfeeding altogether.
+But, in the end, it is better to have the baby at the breast with a nipple shield than to stop breastfeeding altogether.